mimi-333/mimi-333.github.io/_pages/about.md

 ---

 ## Short Bio
 I am a first-year Ph.D. student in the Graduate School of Information Sciences at Hiroshima City University.
-My research interests focus on personalized dialogue systems.
+My research interests focus on Persona-grounded Dialogue Agents.